Reaching into a big Zagreb bag of things to do

 (The thin fellow in the grey shirt at the base of the statue is our guide.)

 The square was originally called Harmica but was renamed in 1848 to honor Josip Jelačić.
 Jelačić is an interesting character.
-There’s some evidence that he advocated for Croatian independence from Austro-Hungarian rule but that he did so by playing essentially playing one side against the other.
+There’s some evidence that he advocated for Croatian independence from Austro-Hungarian rule but that he did so by essentially playing one side against the other.

 Jelačić ingratiated himself to the Austrian court in part by suppressing revolutionary movements in Northern Italy in the very busy political year of 1848.
 His success brought him to Vienna where he initially refused the offer of Austrian Emperor, Ferdinand I, to become Ban of Croatia.
 (Ban was a title used generally to mean governor or for local land administrators in the Southern Slavic areas of Austro-Hungary.)
 His refusal was supposedly based on Croatia being a dependent territory of the Hungarian throne.